Written by Rose Keith, Consultant

 What happens when leaders aren’t emotionally intelligent?

-- Most leaders frequently face stressful situations.
+Perhaps there is no better demonstration of the importance of emotional intelligence in leadership than when faced with a stressful situation.
 Leaders who are low in emotional intelligence tend to act out in stressful situations because they’re not able to manage their own emotions.
 They may be prone to behaviors such as yelling, blaming, and being passive aggressive.
 This can create an even more stressful environment, where workers are always walking on eggshells trying to prevent the next outburst.

-- Not being emotionally intelligent can inhibit collaboration.
-When a leader doesn’t have a handle on his own emotions and reacts inappropriately, most of his employees tend to feel nervous about contributing their ideas, for fear of how the leader will respond.
+Not being emotionally intelligent can hinder collaboration.
+When a leader doesn’t have a handle on their own emotions and reacts inappropriately, most of their employees tend to feel nervous about contributing their ideas for fear of how the leader will respond.

 What happens when leaders are emotionally intelligent?

-- When a leader is emotionally intelligent, s/he can leverage emotions for the good of the organization.
-Leaders often have to act as change agents, and if they are aware of how others will react emotionally to changes they can anticipate this and plan the most appropriate ways to introduce and carry out the change.
+When it comes to emotional intelligence for leaders, they can leverage their emotions for the good of the organization.
+Leaders often have to act as champions of change, and if they are aware of how others will react emotionally to changes, they can anticipate this and plan the most appropriate ways to introduce and carry out the change.

 Emotionally intelligent leaders don’t take things personally and are able to forge ahead with plans without worrying about the impact on their egos.

 Emotional intelligence in leadership can be the difference between a highly successful team that feels psychologically safe at work, empowered, and engaged in their work and a dysfunctional group who is simply there to collect a paycheck.
 When a leader is authentic in how they leverage their emotional intelligence – which translates ultimately into how they oversee their team and its performance – there are far-reaching positive impacts such as fostering collaboration and minimizing stressful situations and workplace conflict that make a big difference in their team dynamic.